mxmrsn/Tutorials/NeedleCalibration.md

 E = e(:); % this stacks all error components into tall vector
 ```

+**Note that the performance of a needle is usually described by it's minimum radius of curvature that it can achieve.
+This is usually computed by quoting the radius of the circle that we fit to several pure insertion trials - luckily we already solved for that with our formulation.**

 After solving for the best parameters using a MATLAB or Google CERES (C++) solver, we want to compute the offset angle.

 The angle can be described as the angle applied about the z-axis of the base sensor that aligns the x-axis of the sensor with the normal vector.
 Put otherwise: